All Products

 MPS queue

-transcoding template
+Transcoding template

 A transcoding template is a collection of processing parameters.
 You can use a transcoding template to simplify the operations when you create a transcoding job or use a workflow.
 Each transcoding template is identified by a unique ID.
 Transcoding templates can be classified into the following types: custom templates, customized templates, and preset templates.
+For more information, see Overview.

-• Custom template: a transcoding template that is created in the MPS console or by using the API.
+Custom template: a transcoding template that is created in the MPS console or by using the API.
 No parameters are customized at the backend.

-• Customized template: a transcoding template for which customized parameters are configured at the backend based on your personalized requirements.
+Customized template: a transcoding template for which customized parameters are configured at the backend based on your personalized requirements.
 If you use a customized template, the parameters that you configure do not take effect.
 You cannot view or modify the customized parameters.

-watermark template
+Watermark template

 A watermark template specifies a set of parameters that are used to add a watermark to a video, such as the position, offset, and size of the watermark.
 Each watermark template is identified by a unique ID.
 To add a watermark to an output video, you can specify a watermark template or directly pass in the corresponding watermark parameters.

-template analysis job
+Template analysis job

 Due to the differences between input files, such as differences in resolution and bitrate, not all preset templates are suitable for an input file.
 Therefore, before you use a preset template, you must call the SubmitAnalysisJob operation to submit a template analysis job.
-The template analysis job returns a list of preset templates that can be used for a specific input file.
+The template analysis job returns a list of preset templates that can be used for the specified input file.
 You can call the QueryAnalysisJobList operation to query this list.

 Audio and video-specific terms

-Transcoding refers to the process of converting a coded audio or video stream to another audio or video stream based on different network bandwidths, processing capabilities of terminals, and user needs.
+Transcoding is the process of converting a coded audio or video stream to another audio or video stream based on different network bandwidths, processing capabilities of terminals, and user needs.
 Transcoding is a process of decoding and encoding.
 Streams before and after transcoding may use the same or different video encoding formats.
 The following encoding formats are commonly used: H.264, H.265, and AV1.

-container format conversion
+Container format conversion

-• Fast processing.
-Decoding and encoding audio and video files are complex and occupy most of the transcoding time.
+Fast processing: Decoding and encoding audio and video files are complex and occupy most of the transcoding time.
 Container format conversion does not require encoding or decoding.
 This reduces the processing time.

-• Lossless audio or video quality.
-Container format conversion does not compress audio or video files because encoding and decoding are not involved.
+Lossless audio or video quality: Container format conversion does not compress audio or video files because encoding and decoding are not involved.
 The output file after container format conversion is almost the same as the input file in terms of resolution and bitrate.
 However, if you convert an MP4 file to an M3U8 file and TS files, the output file size increases due to protocol specifications.

 Resolution describes the amount of details in a video.
 It indicates the number of pixels contained in each dimension.
 For example, a 1,280 × 720 video indicates that the width of the video is 1,280 pixels and the height is 720 pixels.
 The resolution determines how realistic and clear the video appears.
 A video that has a higher resolution contains more pixels and has clearer images.